 Lots of components make up a retail store: a building, inventory, products, policies, systems, décor, organization, marketing, and a thousand more details.
 But none of these is as important or as defining as its people.

-A great store can only be built with great people.
+A great store can only be built by hiring great employees.
 Their quality is visible in every aspect of the store’s facilities, methods, and operation—indeed the store is the product of the people.

 No other element is as critical and no other element can make up for a store’s people.